Welcome to Higham Ferrers Nursery & Infant School

 "The Headteacher's high standards and caring approach are upheld by her staff."

-The second was from the Quality Mark and we got our 10 year award.
+A visit from the Quality Mark and we got our 10 year award.

 The Award